cdeutsch/query-string-for-all/readme.md

 $ npm install query-string-es5-with-types
 ```

-This is a fork of [query-string](https://github.com/sindresorhus/query-string) that is compiled to ES5 so it works in older browsers like IE 11.
+This is a fork of [query-string](https://github.com/sindresorhus/query-string) that has all the original code and ES6 NPM dependencies compiled to ES5 so it works in older browsers like IE 11.

 ## Usage